deejy/Hard-discs2_GH/NVT/NVT.md

                       the frame_frequency parameter (above) **must** also be present.
                       If this parameter is absent the frame_frequency parameter (above) **must** also be absent.
+ *	-r r_list     The size of pre-filter for the distance between object.
+That should be equal or less than the higher diameter of biggest object
  *     n_steps        The number of simulation steps to make.
  *     print_freq     The number of steps between reports to the log file of how the integration is progressing.